Economic history of the United States: Manufacturing

 Rapid economic growth in the early decades of the 20th century were largely due to productivity growth in manufacturing.

 Factory electrification revolutionized manufacturing.
 Unit drive, which means using a single electric motor for powering a single machine, eliminated line shafts previously used to transmit power from a small number of steam engines or hydraulic turbines.
 Line shafts created constraints on building arrangement that impeded the efficient flow of materials because they presented traffic barriers and required multi-story buildings for economy.
 It was not uncommon for large manufacturing sites to have many miles of line shafts.
 Electric motors were much more economical to operate than steam engines in terms of energy efficiency and operator attention.
 Electric motors were also lower in capital cost.

 Frederick W. Taylor was the best known pioneer in the field of scientific management in the late 19th century, carefully timing and plotting the functions of various workers and then devising new, more efficient ways for them to do their jobs.
 Ford Motor Co. used techniques of scientific management although Henry Ford claimed not to know of Taylor's system.
 Ford Motor used every practical means to reduce the effort and movement of workers in order to reduce the time involved in making parts, moving parts and assembling parts into automobiles.
 Ford used electric powered factories and in 1913 Ford introduced the assembly line, a step in the process that became known as mass production.
 The price of a Ford Model T fell from $900 in 1908–9 to $360 in 1916, despite the fact that wages doubled to $5 per day in 1914.
 Production grew from 13,840 in 1909 to 132,702 in 1916.
 Productivity for this period, measured in output of Model T's per worker, rose 150%.

-Ford offered a very generous wage—$5 a day—to his workers, arguing that a mass production enterprise could not survive if average workers could not buy the goods.
+Ford offered a generous wage—$5 a day—to his workers, arguing that a mass production enterprise could not survive if average workers could not buy the goods.
 However, Ford expanded the company's Sociological Department to monitor his workers and ensure that they did not spend their newfound bounty on "vice and cheap thrills".

 Electric street railways

-Electric street railways developed into a major mode of transportation, and electric inter-urban service connected many cities in the Northeast and Midwest.
+Electric street railways developed into a major mode of transportation, and electric inter-urban service connected cities in the Northeast and Midwest.
 Electric street railways also carried freight, which was important before trucks became widely introduced.
 The widespread adoption of the automobile and motor bus halted the expansion of the electric street railways during the 1920s.